ArsheelPatel06/Photo-Gallery/README.md

 🛠️ Technologies Used
 HTML5
 CSS3

 Responsive Design Principles
 📁 Project Structure
 🚀 Getting Started

 Clone the repository
 Open index.html in your browser
 Navigate through the gallery using the menu options

 🖥️ Live Demo
-Visit the live website: Photo Gallery Website
+Visit the live website: https://arsheelpatel06.github.io/Photo-Gallery/

-📱 Screenshots
-[Add screenshots of your website here]

 🤝 Contributing
 Feel free to fork this project and submit pull requests.
 You can also open issues for any bugs or improvements.